 Tuscany is arguably Italy's most famous region, on par with must-see cities like Venice and Rome.
-It's not a small region, and there's more variety within its borders than you might expect.
+It is not a small region, and there's more variety within its borders than you might expect.

 Well-known cities like Florence and Pisa sit in the middle of Tuscany, along with Siena, San Gimignano, and Lucca.
-It's inland Tuscany that we're most familiar with, those quintessential rolling hills dappled by that so-often-written-about Tuscan sun.
+It is inland Tuscany that we're most familiar with, those quintessential rolling hills dappled by that so often written about Tuscan sun.
 But there's also a long coastline to Tuscany, stretching along the Tyrrhenian Sea—an area known as the Maremma.

-There are mountains as you get further away from the coast, but the majority of Tuscany is—as the stories have told you—hilly.
-It's an agricultural region, producing grains, rice, vegetables, and grapes that get transformed into delicious wine.
-And, of course, tourism is a huge part of the Tuscan economy.
+There are mountains as you get further away from the coast, but the majority of Tuscany is hilly.
+It's an agricultural region, producing grains, rice, vegetables, and grapes that get transformed into delicious wine, and of course, tourism is a huge part of the Tuscan economy.